logzio/documentation/docs/shipping/Code/java.md

 #### **Verify Application and Tracing**

 After deploying, run your application to generate activity that will create tracing data.
 Wait a few minutes, then check the Logz.io dashboard to confirm that traces are being sent correctly.
-For a complete example, refer to [this repo](https://github.com/logzio/opentelemetry-examples/tree/main/java/traces/ecs-service).